svett/nuvi/README.md

 $ ./scripts/run_tests.sh
 ```

-Also you can use `ginkg` directly:
+Also you can use `ginkgo` binary directly to execute the tests:

 ```bash
 # Running the integration tests